handtracking-io/yoha/README.md

 are detected by the engine which allows to build applications with meaningful interactions.
 See the <a href="https://handtracking.io/draw_demo" target="_blank">demo</a> for an example.

-Yoha is currently only available for the web.

 Yoha is currently in beta.

 About the name: Yoha is short for ("<b>Yo</b>ur <b>Ha</b>nd Tracking").

+## Language Support

+Yoha is currently available for the web via JavaScript.
+More languages will be added in the future.
+If you want to port Yoha to another language and need help feel free reach out.

 ## Technical Details